-After sub-clock inferencing, see section 16.7.5, every partition that is associated to a clock has to be categorized as a clocked or a discretized partition.
+After sub-clock inferencing, see section 16.7.5, every sub-clock partition that is associated with a clock has to be categorized as discrete-time or discretized.

-[Previously, clocked partition was referred to as clocked discrete-time partition, and discretized partition as clocked discretized continuous-time partition.]
+[Previously, discrete-time sub-clock partition was referred to as clocked discrete-time partition, and discretized sub-clock partition as clocked discretized continuous-time partition.]

-If a partition that is not continuous-time contains any of the operators der, delay, spatialDistribution, or event related operators from section 3.7.5 (with exception of noEvent and smooth), or contains a when-clause with a Boolean condition, it is a discretized partition.
-Otherwise, it is a clocked partition.
+If a sub-clock partition that is not continuous-time contains any of the operators der, delay, spatialDistribution, or event related operators from section 3.7.5 (with exception of noEvent and smooth), or contains a when-clause with a Boolean condition, it is a discretized sub-clock partition.
+Otherwise, it is a discrete-time sub-clock partition.

-[That is, a clocked partition is a standard sampled data system described by difference equations.]
+[That is, a discrete-time partition is a standard sampled data system described by difference equations.]